Andy Zolper, Chief IT Security Officer, provides suggestions for how investors can improve their personal computer security.

 Investors increasingly use their personal computers to access and manage their finances, making computer security more important than ever.
 Follow these simple tips from Andy Zolper, Chief IT Security Officer, to help secure your computer and protect your personal information.

-Two-step verification requires both a correct username/password combination and an additional piece of information – such as a code sent to a user’s mobile phone – for account access.
+Two-factor verification requires both a correct username/password combination and an additional piece of information – such as a code sent to a user’s mobile phone – for account access.
 Adding this second layer of security to your email account is one of the most effective improvements you can make.
-See the links below about enabling two-step verification for common email services.
+See the links below about enabling two-factor verification for common email services.

 The same authentication process available for your personal email can also be used to secure your social media accounts.
-See the links below about enabling two-step verification for common social networking sites.
+See the links below about enabling two-factor verification for common social networking sites.

 Ensure that antivirus software is installed and up to date, the operating system and browser are patched with auto-update enabled, and personal firewall protection is turned on.